 The building of skills has become a key component of industrial policy by governments globally and is widely recognised as an essential component of a firms’ ability to absorb and use ideas and technologies from elsewhere.

-My whitepaper, “Skills and Credentialing: Implications for the Future Workforce” by outlines the ongoing skilling challenge, and the education-skilling paradox; the emergence of the micro-credential; and, more specifically QUT’s response to address the needs of employers, individual learners, and the university through its micro-credentialing approach.
+My whitepaper, “Skills and Credentialing: Implications for the Future Workforce” outlines the ongoing skilling challenge, and the education-skilling paradox; the emergence of the micro-credential; and, more specifically QUT’s response to address the needs of employers, individual learners, and the university through its micro-credentialing approach.

 Download your copy here

 Original article written by Thrive PR for AIIA

 Article also published by ITWire.com Tuesday,15 September 2020